beacon-biosignals/StableHashTraits.jl/README.md

 To hash the value, the result of `Base.write`ing the object is hashed.

 To hash the type, the value of `string("StructType.", nameof_string(StructType(T))))` is used (c.f. [`StableHashTraits.nameof_string`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.nameof_string) for details).
-Note this means the type of the value itself is not being hashed, rather a string related to its struct type.
+Note that this means the type of the value itself is not being hashed, rather a string related to its struct type.

 ### `StructType.CustomStruct`